yamathcy/ISMIR2022J-POP/index.md

 #### Description
-We built a new dataset named **COSIAN** to achieve the analysis.
+We built a new dataset named **COSIAN** (a COllection of SInging voice ANnotation) to conduct the analysis.
 COSIAN is an annotation collection of Japanese popular (J-POP) songs, focusing on singing style and expression of famous solo-singers.

 It consists of various **168 songs**.
-There are 21 female- and 21 male singers, and each singer's 4 songs to have different mood between these songs each other.
+There are 21 female- and 21 male singers.
+Each singer has four songs that have different moods from each other.

 #### Metadata
 It contains songlist. it contains following information;